-Given the feedback $v$ of an oracle to the selected query $\qry_s$, i.e.\ $\qry_s = v$, we have to update the probabilities of the diagnoses to take the new information into account.
+Following feedback $v$ for a query $\qry_s$, i.e.\ $\qry_s = v$, the probabilities of the diagnoses must be updated to take the new information into account.
 The update is made using Bayes' rule for each $\md_j \in \mD$:

 where the denominator $p(\qry_s = v)$ is known from the query selection step (Equation~\ref{eq:dupdate:prob}) and $p(\md_j)$ is either a prior probability (Equation~\ref{eq:dprob}) or is a probability calculated using Equation~\ref{eq:dupdate} after a previous iteration of the debugging algorithm.
 We assign $p(\qry_s=v|\md_j)$ as follows: